 About the strategy

-The strategy is part of the wider commitment of the NSW Water Strategy and will work to ensure continued access to water for our communities for food, kinship, connection, recreation, stories, song lines and healing.
+The strategy is part of the wider commitment of the NSW Water Strategy and will work to ensure improved access to water for our communities for food, kinship, connection, recreation, stories, song lines and healing.

-The endorsed and adopted principles resulting from these engagements cover:
+The endorsed and adopted six principles are:

-- Culture - acknowledge the central role of water in Aboriginal culture, and its inter-dependencies with economic, social and environmental outcomes.
+- culture - acknowledge the central role of water in Aboriginal culture, and its inter-dependencies with economic, social and environmental outcomes.

-- Health and well-being - acknowledge that water (quality and quantity) is critical to sustaining healthy communities, which underpins the ability to live on and care for Country.
+- health and well-being - acknowledge that water (quality and quantity) is critical to sustaining healthy communities, which underpins the ability to live on and care for Country.

-- Caring for Country - improve and enable access to Country to maintain healthy waterways.
+- caring for Country - improve and enable access to Country to maintain healthy waterways.

-- Meaningful engagement - embed culturally appropriate Aboriginal engagement, participation, partnerships and communication processes into water management and government decision-making.
+- meaningful engagement - embed culturally appropriate Aboriginal engagement, participation, partnerships and communication processes into water management and government decision-making.

-- Economic benefit - seek opportunities to use existing water and access to additional water to generate employment and business ventures.
+- economic benefit - seek opportunities to use existing water and access to additional water to generate employment and business ventures.

-- Shared cultural and environmental benefits - seek opportunities to use water allocated for environmental and consumptive purposes to deliver Aboriginal outcomes and benefits where synergies exist.
+- shared cultural and environmental benefits - seek opportunities to use water allocated for environmental and consumptive purposes to deliver Aboriginal outcomes and benefits where synergies exist.